a man sitting on a curb

 Infographic for suicide: The 2nd leading cause of death among those aged 10-34, killing one American every 12 minutes.
 Half of suicides are associated with dependence on drugs, one quarter of people with addiction to drugs

-The Connection Between Substance Abuse and Suicide
+The Connection Between Mental Health, Substance Use, and Suicide

 Brain Chemistry